rdlauer/articles/airtable/extending-simple-chart/tutorial.md

 **Now comes the fun part!** Let's update our JavaScript code to properly render our data from the table.

+Our purpose here is to create an array of objects that correlate to what Chart.js needs to render a stacked bar chart.
+For example, based on the table data I'm using, one element of my dataset array will look like this:

+	{ label: 'Cat', backgroundColor: '#2d7ff9', data: [1,1,1,0] }

+Let's see how we get there!

 The `getChartData` function requires `records` from our table and the `xField` (x-axis field) to render the chart.
 Go ahead and add the `yField` variable here as well, so your function declaration should look like this:

 	function getChartData({ records, xField, yField }) {

 Next, we are using a Map object (a key-value pair) to store all table records associated with the x-axis column.
-To properly configure our chart's data sets (more on this in a bit) we will *also* store records associated with the y-axis column.
+To properly configure our charts' datasets (more on this in a bit) we will *also* store records associated with the y-axis column.

-Let's add a `recordsByYValueString` variable along with an empty array to store Chart.js `dataset` objects for the chart.
+Add a `recordsByYValueString` variable along with an empty array to store Chart.js `dataset` objects for the chart.
 Your `getChartData` function should now start with these three lines of code:

 	const recordsByXValueString = new Map();
 	const recordsByYValueString = new Map();